-A decal similar to the one in Figure 1 below should be found on your boat in the area of the U.S. Coast Guard Capacity plate.
-The areas marked by "X's" are the areas of the boat considered safe and suitable for on-plane seating.
-The operator of the boat should be familiar with these locations.
-The boat should not be operated at or above planing speeds with persons on board not seated in the designated areas shown.
+A decal similar to the one in figure 1 below can be found on your boat in the area of the capacity label (figure 2 on page 16).
+The areas marked by X's are the areas of the boat considered safe and suitable for on-plane seating.